-- Jurisdiction clause in general terms and conditions may be insufficient
+- A jurisdiction clause in general terms and conditions may be insufficient

 - Consumer law may require attention where diverging future regulations are concerned

-Should parties not have included a choice of law in their agreement, then EU-courts determine which law applies based on the Rome I Convention.
+Should parties not have included a choice of law in their agreement, then EU-courts apply the Rome I Convention to determine applicable law.
 Currently, the courts of the UK also apply this Convention.
-This will change, however, after the transition period (as the Rome I Convention will then no longer apply to the UK).
+However, this will in principle change after the transition period (as the Rome I Convention will then no longer apply to the UK).
 Should, after this, a party initiate legal proceedings in the UK (and provided the courts of the UK have jurisdiction), the courts of the UK will determine the applicable law based on their own rules of international private law, instead of the Rome I Convention.

-After the transition period, it will no longer be a party to the Brussels I recast Regulation, which addresses which courts have jurisdiction as well as whether foreign judgments may be executed.
-At first it seemed that, instead, the courts of the UK would apply the Hague Choice of Court Convention.
+After the transition period, the UK will no longer be a party to the Brussels I recast Regulation, which addresses which courts have jurisdiction as well as whether foreign judgments may be executed.
+It seems that, instead, the courts of the UK are going to apply the Hague Choice of Court Convention.
 This Convention appears to be rather stricter than the Brussels I recast Regulation where the jurisdiction clauses are concerned.
 The English wording of the Hague Choice of Court Convention explicitly refers to an "exclusive choice of court agreement".
 This wording suggests that parties should reach mutual agreement on the competent court.
 This begs the question whether a unilateral jurisdiction clause in general terms and conditions – which may not be explicitly agreed between the parties – meets this requirement.

-However, the UK withdrew its act of accession to the Hague Choice of Court Convention at the end of December 2018, but the UK withdrew it early this year.
+The UK had filed an act of accession to the Hague Choice of Court Convention at the end of December 2018, but the UK withdrew it early this year.
 While doing so, the UK stated its intention to submit a new act of accession at an appropriate time before the end of the transition period, which it did on 28 September 2020.
 Taking into account the fact that it takes 3 months to enter into force, the Hague Choice of Court Convention will in principle enter into force/will remain in force after the transition period.

-In the meantime, the UK has formally applied to accede to the Lugano Convention.
+The UK has also formally applied to accede to the Lugano Convention.
 Although countries such as Norway, Iceland and Switzerland have already indicated to support the accession, the European Commission seems to be holding back for the time being.
 This Convention may first enter into force 3 months after unanimous approval has been obtained from all contracting parties and an instrument of accession has been deposited.
 This process should therefore have been completed before 1 October 2020 in order for it to enter into force directly after the transition period ends.
 Should (although at a later date) the UK become a party to the Lugano Convention, the consequences in terms of jurisdiction and the enforcement of judgments will be fairly limited from that time of accession, as the provisions of this Convention are very similar to the provisions of the predecessor of the Brussels I recast Regulation.

 Consumer law may require attention where diverging future regulations are concerned